tokenika/eoside/docs/intro.md

 cartman@cartman-PC:/mnt/c/Workspaces/EOS/contracts/token/build$
 ```

-## Build with EOSFactory
+### Build with EOSFactory

 If your computer system is Windows, see [note](#Compile-and-build-using-CMake).

 You can build a contract programmatically in a Python module.
-Here we present the idea with an interactive session.
-Start the session and, then, use EOSFactory:
+Here we present the idea of an interactive session.
+Start the session then use EOSFactory:

 ```bash
 python3